KickStart Breakfast Programme Terms and Conditions

 20. Privacy

 1. In order to conduct the Programme, The Partners may collect personal information (such as email addresses) from the Schools.
-Unless otherwise authorised by each School, personal information will be used and held by Fonterra in accordance with the Privacy Act 1993 and Fonterra’s Privacy Statement, for the purposes of the Programme and may be shared with partners of Fonterra solely for the purposes of the Programme.
+Unless otherwise authorised by each School, personal information will be used and held by Fonterra in accordance with the Privacy Act 2020 and Fonterra’s Privacy Statement, for the purposes of the Programme and may be shared with the other Partners or partners of Fonterra solely for the purposes of the Programme.
 To access or request correction of personal information, please contact: kickstart.breakfast@fonterra.com.